ret7020/DockerApiClient/README.md

 # Docker API Client
-This is an attempt to create client for docker api library for C++
+This is an attempt to create client for docker api library for C++ This library implements Docker REST API version `1.41`. </br>
+You can read official docker REST API [here](https://docs.docker.com/engine/api/v1.41/#tag/Exec/operation/ContainerExec).

 ## Dependencies
 - libfmt